Menu Icon

 21st Apr 2023

-Schizophrenia can be understood as a group of related psychotic disorders which is characterised by:
+Schizophrenia can be understood as a group of related psychotic disorders that is characterised by:

-• Positive symptoms: These are changes in behavior or thoughts that are added to a person's experience.
-Examples include hallucinations (such as hearing voices), delusions, disorganized speech, and abnormal movements.
+• Positive symptoms: These are changes in behaviour or thoughts that are added to a person's experience.
+Examples include hallucinations (such as hearing voices), delusions, disorganised speech, and abnormal movements.

-• Negative symptoms: These are deficits or reductions in normal behaviors or emotions.
+• Negative symptoms: These are deficits or reductions in normal behaviours or emotions.
 Examples include social withdrawal, lack of motivation, difficulty experiencing pleasure, and reduced emotional expression.

 These symptoms can vary in severity and may not all be present in every person with schizophrenia.
 It's also essential for individuals experiencing these symptoms to seek professional help from a mental health provider.